-The Health Services provide for primary medical and dental processes and procedures that ensure the well-being of the learners while they are in school.
+The Health and Nutrition Services provide for primary medical and dental procedures and proper nutrition essential for the well-being of the learners while they are in school.

 Student Discipline covers matters on student decorum, behavior formation and disciplinary measures when called for.
 It is implemented by a Discipline Officer.